Black-Kamelia/Sprinkler/utils/README.md

 The third overload and last category uses an `Iterator` to retrieve the values of the variables.
 Each time a variable is encountered, the iterator is called to retrieve the next value.
 If the iterator does not have a next value, an `IllegalArgumentException` will be thrown.
-Note that the overloads does not use the variable name at all, meaning that it can be anything, even an empty string.
+Note that this overload does not use the variable name at all, meaning that it can be anything, even an empty string.

 This overload category exists in two variants, the first one being `interpolate(iterator: Iterator<Any>): String` using